astronomer/docs/software/deployment-resources.md

 ## Select an executor

-The Airflow [executor](https://airflow.apache.org/docs/apache-airflow/stable/executor/index.html) works closely with the Airflow scheduler to determine what resources complete tasks as they queue.
+The Apache Airflow® [executor](https://airflow.apache.org/docs/apache-airflow/stable/executor/index.html) works closely with the Airflow scheduler to determine what resources complete tasks as they queue.
 The main difference between executors is their available resources and how they utilize those resources to distribute work.

 Astronomer supports three executors: